About Vaccinations

 Children under 16 and adults over 18 years of age

 You can log in using BankID or other approved identification by clicking the log-in button at the top of this page.
-In the Vaccinations service at Helsenorge, you can check which vaccinations have been recorded for yourself and your children under the age of 16 for whom you have parental responsibility, and print out the vaccination card from there.
+In the Vaccinations service at Helsenorge, you can check which vaccinations have been recorded for yourself and your children under the age of 16 for whom you have parental responsibility, and print out the vaccination record from there.

 Send a letter to: